MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/data-science/_index.md

 draft: false
 menu:
   data-science:
-    name: DS References
+    name: Learn Data Science
     weight: 1
 title: Overview
 toc: true
 type: docs
 ---

-This page contains documents that I put together to use as informational references for many data science tools and concepts.
+The sections below are documents I made based on things that were important, but not used often enough to commit to memory.